Krish1908/Staunch-DevOps/README.md

 - Reduced deployment time from manual to fully automated pushes.

-- Improved workflow reliability with built-in validation checks.
+- Improved workflow reliability with built-in validation and error handling.

-- Enhanced deployment visibility using GitHub Actions monitoring.
+- Enhanced deployment visibility using GitHub Actions monitoring and logs.

-- Delivered a scalable, secure, and maintainable DevOps pipeline foundation for multiple active projects.
+- Delivered a scalable, secure, and maintainable DevOps pipeline for multiple active projects.

+- Established a reusable cloud deployment foundation with Terraform and CI/CD integration.